myphysicslab/myphysicslab/src/docs/Architecture.md

 _Key Points:_

-+ This is an implementation of the Observer Design Pattern
++ This is an implementation of the Observer design pattern

 + A Parameter provides access to a value of a Subject, and meta-information such as the name of the Parameter.